jieyu/konvoy-poc/behind-nat-gateway/README.md

 ## Summary

 The main idea is to perform Konvoy install from a publicly accessible node (e.g., in AWS), namely the bootstrap node.
-For Konvoy installer on the bootstrap node to reach the nodes in the DMZ behind a NAT gateway, we can setup [reverse SSH tunnel][reverse-ssh-tunnel] from those nodes to the bootstrap node.
+For the Konvoy installer on the bootstrap node to reach the nodes in the DMZ behind a NAT gateway, we can setup [reverse SSH tunnel][reverse-ssh-tunnel] from those nodes to the bootstrap node.
 This can be achieved easily using an open source software called [Teleport][teleport].

-Once SSH tunnels are setup, Konvoy installer should just work as it uses Ansible to install Kubernetes.
+Once SSH tunnels are setup, Konvoy installer should just work because under the hood, it uses Ansible to install Kubernetes.
 And the only thing Ansible requires is to be able to SSH to the target nodes.

 To demonstrate the feasibility of this approach, we setup a simulation environment to simulate the network topology.